isomerpages/moe-taonan/_ccas/体能运动 Physical Sports/篮球 Basketball.md

 </p>
 <p>Students in Primary 3 and 4 start their journey in development groups,
 honing their skills before being selected for the School Team in Primary
-4. School Team members then compete in the Junior (Primary 4 and 5) and Senior (Primary 6) Divisions of the NSG competitions.
+4. School Team members compete in the Junior (Primary 4 and 5) and Senior (Primary 6) Division of the NSG competitions.
 Those not selected for the School Team are encouraged to continue their growth and passion for the sport with the CCA Team.</p>
 <p><strong>More Than Just a Sport</strong>
 </p>
 <p>At Tao Nan School, basketball is more than a sport or a co-curricular